chaynHQ/build-your-own-case-without-a-lawyer/en/How to use this guide/How to use this guide.md

 We’ve put as much information as we can in the guide.
 If at any point you feel overwhelmed, close this guide.
 Take a break.
 Come back to it and start again when you feel you can.
 You will be fine.

 **You can do this!**

+## WORKING THROUGH THE GUIDE
+In each section of this guide, you’ll first find:

+1. A summary that tells you the basics of what you need to know.
+If you are in a hurry you can just read this section.
+2. Detailed section with more tips and explanation
+3. A template or example

+At the end of this guide, you’ll find the resource Appendix with useful templates and links of organisations that can help you.

+In the sections below, we have outlined the basic guidelines for **collecting** and **presenting** evidence.
+Regardless of the specific nature of domestic violence or the laws in your country, collecting this type of evidence and presenting it effectively will ultimately support your case.
+If you wish, and if you are unable to collect evidence, you can still leave the relationship and bring a case against your abuser.
+We have put together general tips for planning an escape which you can see attached in the appendix.
+For a detailed guide, please download/view our [**How To Plan A Safe Escape guide**](http://chayn.co/planning-a-safe-escape).

+### Collecting evidence
+Collecting evidence is crucial, and it is best to start as early as possible - while you are still in the abusive relationship.
+The following sections will provide you with practical examples of the kinds of evidence that can be useful and of how to collect it.
+You may also find that even when you were not actively collecting evidence, you still have important things that can help your case.

+There are different types of evidence you can provide: from various statements, legal documents, letters and reports, to visual and audio evidence of abuse.
+All these kinds of evidence are useful, so it is important that you collect them and document the abuse and related events (e.g. police intervention, court orders, getting admitted to a refuge) in as much detail as possible.

+The more exact you are in your details, the more persuasive your account becomes (e.g. what curse or abusive words did he use?
+When did they start locking you up or restricting you in other ways?
+When did you start feeling threatened in any way?).
+If you have not left the abusive house yet, consider keeping a diary where you record little incidents.
+These can then be presented as evidence for any purpose.
+If you are concerned the perpetrator will find and read your journal, consider creating a confidential online journal like [Penzu](http://penzu.com).